- Personal Finance»

 You spent all your allowance on candies and new games.
-Let's pretend that your phone falls and stops working, and since it was your fault, your parent make you pay to fix it.
+Let's pretend that you drop your phone and it stops working.
+Since it was your fault, your parents make you pay to fix it.
 You need $50 to fix it but you have no savings.
 You'll have to start saving your allowance until you have enough money.
 In the meantime... no phone.

 B. Using savings to enjoy an opportunity.

 An opportunity is an unexpected offer that is too good to give up.

 A friend may ask you to go to your favorite entertainment park, but you have already spent all your money and can't afford the ticket.
 You have to say no, missing out on the opportunity - unless you borrow from him, and that would put you in debt.